 Marie, Queen of Romania, died in 1938.
 In many ways she was the Princess Diana of her day.
 Even today, Romanians hold a place in their hearts for the memory of this extraordinary queen for her beauty, talent, and tireless service to those in need in her adopted country.

 Follow TeaGuide on Twitter @TeaGuide1

 Friend TeaGuide on Facebook

-Contact us (by email or via the form below) about reviewing your tea or tea-related product, or to be interviewed.
+Contact us by email about reviewing your tea or tea-related product, or to be interviewed.

 # # # #